FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 #.
 Install Mercurial.

 ..
-L14
+L15

 {{{Show self assessment questions slide}}}

 ..
-R14
+R15

 Here are some self assessment questions for you to solve

 1. Is Mercurial a Centralized VCS or Distributed Version Control System?

 #.
-How can you verify whether Mercurial has been installed properly?
+How can you retrive the version of Mercurial installed?

-#.
-What is the command for accessing built-in help system of Mercurial?

 ..
-L15
+L16

 {{{Show the solutions slide to self assessment questions }}}

 ..
-R15
+R16

 And the answers,